 Studying abroad can open students’ eyes to the future they truly want.

-That said, studying overseas permits a student to see different environments, opportunities, and possibilities than what was readily available to explore when living in their home countries.
-Many cultural exchange students have never left their home city for a substantial amount of time before studying abroad, and may not truly grasp how vast their choices really are.
+That said, studying overseas permits a student to see different environments, opportunities, and possibilities.
+Those that were not readily available to explore when living in their home countries.
+Many cultural exchange students have never left their home city for a substantial amount of time before studying abroad.
+They may not truly grasp how vast their choices really are.

-Take one student from China who had, for many years, assumed they would study at Stanford University in college — a choice influenced by his parents.
+Take one student from China who had, for many years, assumed they would study at Stanford University in college.
+That was a choice influenced by his parents.
 After studying in a small town in the United States, he quickly recognized his preference for smaller liberal arts institutions and the cultural charms of the Midwest.
-Today he studies within the same general area in which he studied in high school, and is well on his way to graduating with his college degree!
+Today he studies within the same general area in which he studied in high school.
+He is well on his way to graduating with his college degree!

 It goes without saying: international education goes far beyond the classroom.
 Cultural exchange is a wonderful way for young people to become more open-minded, worldly, mature and socially confident.
 If you’re still searching for a once-in-a-lifetime opportunity for your child to learn and grow in more ways than one, consider cultural exchange.
 It’s the learning opportunity and adventure of a lifetime!